voidf1sh/silvanus/README.md

 [Join Discord Server](https://discord.gg/g5JRGn7PxU)

 ## Setup
-To begin analyzing your Tree, first you must set up the reference messages.\n\n1.
-Run `/setup` in the channel(s) that contain your server's tree and leaderboard messages.\n2.
-Now simply run `/compare` where you want your analysis to be visible.
+To begin analyzing your Tree, first you must set up the reference messages.
+1. Run `/setup` in the channel(s) that contain your server's tree and leaderboard messages.
+2. Now simply run `/compare` where you want your analysis to be visible.

 ## Permissions
 Silvanus requires permissions to `Send Messages` and `Send Messages in Threads` if applicable.